sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ToAdjacencyLists.html ToAdjacencyLists][g] constructs an adjacency list representation for graph g.
 It allows an option called Type that takes on values All or Simple.
 Type -> All is the default setting of the option, and this permits self-loops and multiple edges to be reported in the adjacency lists.
 Type -> Simple deletes self-loops and multiple edges from the constructed adjacency lists. [http://reference.wolfram.com/mathematica/Combinatorica/ref/ToAdjacencyLists.html ToAdjacencyLists][g, [http://reference.wolfram.com/mathematica/Combinatorica/ref/EdgeWeight.html EdgeWeight]] returns an adjacency list representation along with edge weights.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ToOrderedPairs.html ToOrderedPairs][g] constructs a list of ordered pairs representing the edges of the graph g.
 If g is undirected each edge is interpreted as two ordered pairs.
 An option called Type that takes on values Simple or All can be used to affect the constructed representation.
 Type -> Simple forces the removal of multiple edges and self-loops.
 Type -> All keeps all information and is the default option.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ToUnorderedPairs.html ToUnorderedPairs][g] constructs a list of unordered pairs representing the edges of graph g.
 Each edge, directed or undirected, results in a pair in which the smaller vertex appears first.
 An option called Type that takes on values All or Simple can be used, and All is the default value.
 Type -> Simple ignores multiple edges and self-loops in g.
- * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TransitiveClosure.html TransitiveClosure][g] finds the transitive closure of graph g, the supergraph of g that contains edge {x, y} if and only if there is a path from x to y.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TransitiveReduction.html TransitiveReduction][g] finds a smallest graph that has the same transitive closure as g.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TranslateVertices.html TranslateVertices][v, {x, y}] adds the vector {x, y} to the vertex embedding location of each vertex in list v. [http://reference.wolfram.com/mathematica/Combinatorica/ref/TranslateVertices.html TranslateVertices][g, {x, y}] translates the embedding of the graph g by the vector {x, y}.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/TravelingSalesman.html TravelingSalesman][g] finds an optimal traveling salesman tour in a Hamiltonian graph g.